 “I couldn’t help it.
-Did you see that Russian girl’s tits?
-Anyway, I was only gone for fifteen minutes.”
+Did you see that Czech girl’s tits?
+Anyway, I was only gone for twenty minutes.”

-“We’ve got a job to do.
-Right now we need to focus.”
+“We’ve got a job to do, so forget all that nonsense.
+Right now we need to focus on the objective.”

 “He doesn’t look like a threat to national security,” the smaller man said as he glanced over his shoulder.

-“Don’t look at him you idiot,” the larger man told him in a gruff whisper.
+“Don’t look at him you idiot,” the larger man commanded him in a gruff whisper.

-In the far corner a balding, short, chubby foreign man with glasses, wearing an ill-fitting suit and tie, oblivious to the threat posed by the two customers at the bar, sat happily on a red velvet sofa surrounded by young girls.
+In the far corner a balding, short, chubby foreign man with round glasses, wearing an ill-fitting and non-tropical suit, sat happily on a red velvet sofa surrounded by young girls.
 Three of them had taken off their bikini tops and one had removed the bottom as well.
-She sat impishly on his lap wearing nothing but stiletto heels glaring daggers down the bar, daring somebody to have an opinion.
-The smaller man had noticed that her breasts were very small.
+She sat impishly on his lap wearing nothing but stiletto heels and glaring daggers down the bar, daring somebody to have an opinion on her nakedness.
+The smaller of the two killers had noticed that her breasts were very small.
 He preferred much bigger ones, like the ones in Vienna.
-The only girl with both bikini pieces still in place was running backwards and forwards to the bar bringing endless plastic trays of drinks.
-The chubby man on the red velvet sofa was grinning like a Cheshire cat.
+The only girl in the group with both bikini pieces still in place was running backwards and forwards to the bar bringing endless plastic trays of drinks that the girls then drank just as quickly as they could.
+The chubby man on the red velvet sofa was grinning like a Cheshire cat, oblivious to the threat posed by the two men at the bar.

 “I mean, seriously.
 Look at him.
+Look at his face.
 He thinks finding a whorehouse in Bangkok is winning life’s lottery.
 How can such a nobody scare an entire government?”

-“It’s the new world.
-Internet changed everything.
-Today everybody’s a potential threat.”
+“It’s the brave new world.
+The Internet changed everything.
+Today everybody’s a potential threat to national security.”

 “Knocking off whistle-blowers just seems so psychopathic.
 How come we don’t get to kill spies and thugs anymore?”

 “There aren’t any.
 It’s all nerds on computers now.
-Like Romeo over there.”
+Like our Romeo over there.”

 The smaller man glanced over his shoulder again at the man in the corner.
 “Poor bastard.
-Hope he’s getting a wank under the table, because he’s not going to have time to get in her knickers,” he said.
+I hope he’s getting a wank under the table, because he’s not going to have time to get in her knickers tonight, or any other night.”

-“She’s not wearing any knickers,” the bigger man replied gruffly.
+“She’s not wearing any knickers,” the bigger man replied.

 “You’re right,” the smaller man said glancing over his shoulder again.

-“Are you sure we can’t let him have his fun and kill him tomorrow instead?”
+“Are you sure we can’t let him have his fun, and then kill him tomorrow instead?”

-“We’re booked on the midnight flight, do you want to call the office and explain why we aren’t going to be on it?”
+“We’re booked on the red-eye flight, do you want to call the office and explain why we aren’t going to be on it?”